Trond Magnussen

-Trond Vegar Magnussen (born 1 February 1973 in Fredrikstad, Norway) is a former professional Norwegian ice hockey player.
+Trond Vegar Magnussen (born 1 February 1973) is a Norwegian former professional ice hockey player.
 His last tenure was with his hometown Stjernen in the GET-ligaen.
+He played for the Norwegian national team in multiple international tournaments, including the 1994 Winter Olympics.

+Playing career

 Trond Magnussen has played in the top leagues in three European countries, Norway, Sweden, Germany.
 In Norway he played for Stjernen and Lillehammer I.K.
 In Sweden he has represented Frölunda Indians and Färjestads BK in the Elitserien, he also played with Leksands IF in Allsvenskan.
 In Germany he was with both DEG Metro Stars and Duisburg in the DEL.
 During his time with Färjestad he won the Swedish Championship once.

-He has represented Norway in eleven IIHF World Championships.
+He represented Norway in eleven IIHF World Championships.

 In 1995 Magnussen received the Golden Puck from the Norwegian Ice Hockey Federation.